yuey7x/yuey7x.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year PhD candidate at Stanford University, where I’m part of the Operations Research group in the [Department of Management Science and Engineering](https://msande.stanford.edu/).
 I’m advised by [Benjamin Van Roy](https://web.stanford.edu/~bvr/) and [Kuang Xu](https://kuangxu.org).
-Previously, I received a B.A. degree in mathematics with a minor in economics and a minor in management sciences from the Massachusetts Institute of Technology.
+Previously, I received a B.A. degree in mathematics with a minor in economics and a minor in management sciences from the Massachusetts Institute of Technology (MIT).

 Research Interests
 ======